-Welcome to my personal website
+Welcome to my personal website:

-I can do the following for you:
+As a multi-dimensional scientist, I can do the following for you:

 4. train you for effective science communication (lecturing, writing research/review/popular articles) for scientists and public; &